Real Monthly. Real Annual. Real Benefits.

 High Hand Bonuses:

-In October meeting we elected to cap the "luck box" high hand bonus at $100 per month, and throw any extra for this fund to the PotM fund.
-We'd like to see the PotM reaching at least $240 a month, or the equivalent of 6 freerolls.
+In October meeting we elected to cap high hand bonus at $100 per month.
+In November, we elected to make keep the nightly $10 high hand bonus ($40/mo) and make the monthly high hand bonus worth a $60 freeroll in the next 60 days.
+Any extra funds in the monthly high hand over the $60 freeroll reserve will be added to the Player of the Month points race.
+We'd like to see the PotM reaching at least $250 a month, or the equivalent of 6 freerolls.
 We're about halfway there now.
-When we get 6 tables on Tuesdays AND Saturdays, it could be topping $400.
+When we get 6 tables on Tuesdays AND 3+ Saturdays, we could be topping $400.

 Monthly Freeroll Championships:

 We won't conduct a freeroll championship, open to the public, until this fund reaches $1,000.
 Our projections have us reaching that amount, and another $400 to cover the dealers, by the end of December.
 If we're short, we'll cover it from reserve appropriations or additional loans from somewhere.
 Doing less than $1K seems pointless when we're going to have $400 in overhead costs in staffing alone.
 Once we are operating at capacity, we anticipate having a reserve of $1,000+ for the monthly freeroll championships, which will feature a different format and a handsome "State Championship" trophy awarded to the winner of each event.
 Raz, Triple Draw, Pineapple, PLO8, etc. We'll conduct 12 different freeroll championships each year, saving the Hold'em event for our December freeroll, which we call (quite tongue-in-cheek) "the REAL Arizona State Poker Championship".